ministryofjustice/security-guidance/docs/locking-and-shutdown.md

 # Locking and shutdown

-The Ministry of Justice \(MoJ\) has made a commitment towards sustainable IT.
+The has made a commitment towards sustainable IT.
 The intentions are:

--   To reduce overall power consumption for the MoJ by switching off machines and saving energy.
+-   To reduce overall power consumption for the by switching off machines and saving energy.
--   To reduce the MoJ's overall carbon footprint.
+-   To reduce the 's overall carbon footprint.

 ## Shutting down a desktop computer